cemerick/bandalore/README.md

 ## Usage

-You should be familiar with http://aws.amazon.com/sqs/[SQS itself] before sensibly using this library.
+You should be familiar with [SQS itself](http://aws.amazon.com/sqs/) before sensibly using this library.
 That said, Bandalore's API is well-documented.